 - The endorsement will be published in a press release.

-- The SMDSA will publicize the candidate on website (photo, bio, and statement).
+- SMDSA will publicize the candidate on our digital presence (photo, bio, and statement).

 - The candidate may use the SMDSA’s endorsement in their own publicity campaign.

-- The candidate will have access to make announcements, presentations, and solicitations for support (monetary and volunteers to canvass) to membership at monthly meetings and through emails.
-Materials to be emailed must be submitted to the secretary in electronic format for distribution.
+- The candidate will have access to make announcements, presentations, and solicitations for support at monthly membership meetings and/or through emails.
+Materials to be emailed are subject to approval by the Steering Committee.

-- Other events may be planned with the Executive Board or other committees and candidate.
+- Other events may be planned with the Steering Committee or other committees and candidate.

-It is the responsibility of the candidate to complete and submit his or her application for endorsement.
+It is the responsibility of the candidate to complete and submit their application for endorsement.
 There are four steps in the endorsement process.

 Step 1: Nomination